Donitzo/godot-universal-spritepacker/README.md

 ## Animation metadata (CSV)

 You can define multiple animations using a `.csv` file with the same base name as the image.
-The animations are embedded in a single SpriteFrames resource.
+The animations are embedded in a single SpriteFrames resource (while the remaining sprites are discarded).

 ### Example: `hero.csv`
 ```